Decomposition Theory Meets Reliability Analysis: Processing of Computation-Intensive Dependent Tasks over Vehicular Clouds with Dynamic Resources: Proof of Theorem

 \subsection{Initial case}

-Consider I-SMP presented in Fig. \ref{j2nMarkov1}.
+Consider $\beta$-SMP presented in Fig. \ref{j2nMarkov1}.
 Let { $\dot{\mathcal{C}}_i$} denote the set of $i$ vehicles processing $i$ different groups, where one of the vehicles of each group has departed the VC (i.e., each group is being processed by only one vehicle).
 Therefore, each vehicle { $C_\ell\in \dot{\mathcal{C}}_i$} is a recruiter vehicle.
 Also, let $\ddot{\mathcal{C}}_{2n-2i}$ denote the set of $2n-2i$ vehicles processing $n-i$ different groups, where each group is being processed by two vehicles.
-Moreover, let $X\in\mathcal{S}$ and $X'\in\mathcal{S}$ denote the current state and the next state of I-SMP, respectively.
+Moreover, let $X\in\mathcal{S}$ and $X'\in\mathcal{S}$ denote the current state and the next state of $\beta$-SMP, respectively.
 Further, let $e_X\in\zeta$ denote the event that occurred at current state $X$.
 The process starts from state $S_0{=}\dot{\mathcal{C}}_0 \cup \ddot{\mathcal{C}}_{2n}$.
-Since none of the vehicles has departed the VC yet, no recruiters exist in this state.
-Decomposition theorem implies that
+Since none of the vehicles has departed the VC yet and there are no recruiters in this state.
+Decomposition Theorem implies that

 and

 where\footnote{$[]$ denotes an empty list.}

 and